-As a social work student, you will work in inter-professional teams to plan and implement research projects, interventions strategies and program evaluations plans.
-You will learn from your professors and other faculty how to build strong partnerships in the community.
+As a social work student, you will work in interprofessional teams to plan and implement research projects, intervention strategies and program evaluation plans.
+You will learn from your professors and other professionals how to build strong partnerships in the community.

 The Center for Rural Social Work Research and Development provides the support and resources necessary to plan and implement a variety of research studies and intervention strategies aimed at rural communities.
 Our faculty members and students are actively engaged in projects that address the real-world problems faced by rural populations.

 A few recent research projects include: